Organ Meat Benefits – Exploring Our Ancient Nutrition

 - Zinc – like selenium – is another mineral that many of us don’t get enough of and acts as a powerful antioxidant.
 It also helps to balance hormones and increases testosterone naturally whilst aiding in cell growth and division.
 This is important for both men and women.

-These nutritional facts are of course also organ meat benefits, due to their presence in different organ meats!
+These nutrition facts are major organ meat benefits, due to their presence in different organ meats!

 A standard 3 ounce serving of cooked beef kidney contains (according to nutritiondata.self.com):